 Our goal is to build sector capacity to expand access to mentoring across Canada.
 Our work is focused in four areas: research, technology, public education and development of regional networks.

-This convergence of passion, collective vision and leadership became a reality in 2019 when CMP was formally launched thanks to its partners and funders.
+This convergence of passion, collective vision and leadership became a reality in 2019 when MENTOR Canada was formally launched thanks to its partners and funders.